 In most macOS hacks, a non-root terminal is used to create a backdoor into the device.
 A lot of damage can be done as a low-privileged user, but it has its limitations.
 Think twice before granting a file permission to execute — an attacker might be able to convert your harmless scripts into persistent root backdoors.

 Encrypting payloads and encoding stagers are more effective against macOS than one might think.
-Plus, it's very easy to evade VirusTotal and macOS antivirus software using a few simple tricks.
+It's very easy to evade VirusTotal and macOS antivirus software using a few simple tricks.

 Apple's macOS operating system is just as vulnerable to attacks as any Windows 10 computer or Android smartphone.
 Hacker's can embed backdoors, evade antivirus with simple commands, and utilize USB flash drives to completely compromise a MacBook.
 In this always-updated guide, we'll outline dozens of macOS-specific attacks penetration testers should know about.